Jude Bellingham: Outside football

-In May 2024, Bellingham signed a multi-year deal with sports drink Lucozade becoming the face of the brand's multi-million pound TV campaign.
+In May 2024, Bellingham signed a multi-year deal with the sports drink, Lucozade, becoming the face of the brand's multi-million pound TV campaign.
 In June 2024, he appeared in Kim Kardashian's shapewear and clothing brand Skims' campaign; the photoshoot featured Bellingham modelling men's underwear.
-In July 2024, Bellingham was revealed as the cover star for the video game EA Sports FC 25.
-In the same month, Adidas launched Bellingham's first-ever signature collection, featuring a jersey, tracksuit, ringer tee, and shorts, all adorned with the JB monogram logo.
-In August 2024, Louis Vuitton named him as a "Friend of the House," announcing their partnership.
+In July 2024, he was revealed as the cover star for the video game EA Sports FC 25.
+In the same month, Adidas launched Bellingham's first signature collection, featuring a jersey, tracksuit, ringer tee, and shorts, all adorned with the JB monogram logo.
+In August 2024, Louis Vuitton named him a "Friend of the House," announcing their partnership.
 In September 2024.
-Bellingham started his official channel on YouTube with a behind-the-scenes documentary of his first year in Spain.
+Bellingham started his official channel on YouTube with a behind-the-scenes documentary about his first year in Spain.
 In December 2024, he appeared in Adidas' documentary film Under the Tongue.

-In July 2025, he was revealed as one of the cover stars for EA Sports FC 26 along with Jamal Musiala and Zlatan Ibrahimović for the second time.
-In September 2025, he was announced as Laureus ambassador.
-In November 2025, Bellingham launched his own app, "JB5”.
+In July 2025, Bellingham was revealed as one of the cover stars for EA Sports FC 26, along with Jamal Musiala and Zlatan Ibrahimović, for the second time.
+In September 2025, he was announced as a Laureus ambassador.
+In November 2025, Bellingham launched his own app, "JB5".
+In April 2026, he bought a minority stake in Birmingham Phoenix.

+Personal life

+Since 2025, Bellingham has been in a relationship with Ashlyn Castro, an American social media influencer.